2015 China Victory Day Parade: Preparations and restrictions

-National leadership placed considerable importance on being able to put the best foot forward and do away with distractions.
+The national leadership placed considerable importance on being able to put the best foot forward and do away with distractions.
 Bloomberg reported that the central government once again intervened in the stock market to ensure stability ahead of the anniversary; there were traffic curfews and closures of public facilities including seven parks and some hospitals.
 Line 1, Beijing Subway, which passes underneath Chang'an Avenue, was shut down; 256 bus-lines in Beijing were placed under tight transport restrictions from 2–4 September.
 On the day of the parade, hospitals restricted most of their activities beyond emergencies, the stock markets were closed.
-Areas in the city centre were placed under martial law, and 850,000 "citizen guards" were deployed to ensure security within the city.
+Areas in the city center were placed under martial law, and 850,000 "citizen guards" were deployed to ensure security within the city.
 The city authorities sent in trained macaques and falcons to make sure the skies over central Beijing were free of birds that would put the flypast at risk.
 The trained macaque monkeys climbed trees and dismantled birds nests in advance of the parade.
 Hot air balloons and hang gliders were equally barred from the city; those residing along Chang'an Avenue were forbidden from opening their windows during the lock-down period.

 Domestic satellite televisions were restricted from playing entertainment programs between 1–5 September.
-China Central Television ceased the broadcasting of all entertainment programming, only playing films and TV series about the Second World War.
+China Central Television ceased the broadcasting of all entertainment programming, only playing patriotic films and TV series about the Chinese resistance against the Japanese during the Second World War.
 Xi Jinping decreed the creation of two new public holidays targeted at Japan, the first being 3 September – Victory over Japan Day, officially named The 70th anniversary of Chinese People's Anti-Japanese War and the World Anti-Fascist War Victory Commemoration Day.
 The second one was declared for 13 December, marking the Japanese takeover of Nanjing, China's then capital under the Nationalists and the Nanking massacre that followed, which resulted in many Chinese deaths by Japanese military personnel garrisoned in the city.
 The CY Leung administration in Hong Kong argued for a holiday to facilitate participation in commemorative events, thus it tabled the "Special Holiday (3 September 2015) Ordinance" – designating the day as a one-off holiday – for debate in the Legislative Council of Hong Kong (LegCo) in July.
 The act passed despite strong resistance and more than 90 amendments from one legislator.